 What to Expect

-When you visit our office, you will be warmly welcomed and we can answer any questions you may have about completing the paperwork so that Grandville Optical may see you.
-Our team will work together to evaluate your eyes and provide relevant eye care treatment information, review your vision benefits and payment options, fit you for glasses or contact lenses, and focused on exceeding all of your expectations.
+When you visit our office, you will be warmly welcomed and we can answer any questions you may have about completing the paperwork so that Woodbridge Family Eye Care may see you.
+Our team will work together to evaluate your eyes and provide relevant eye care treatment information, review your vision benefits and payment options, fit you for glasses or contact lenses, and focus on exceeding all of your expectations.
 If at any time you have questions about the process or your specific health information, please ask.

-Our office accepts cash, check, and major debit and credit cards including MasterCard, Visa, American Express, and Discover as well as Care Credit.
+Our office accepts cash, check, and major debit and credit cards including MasterCard and Visa, as well as Care Credit.

 Don’t forget to use your: